igorline/slither_wiki/Code-Similarity-Detector.md

 3. A function name (e.g. `SafeMath.add` or `add`),
 4. An input directory or file (this can be either a directory with contracts or special cache file with a pre-computed list of vectors for every contract).

-It is very recommended to use the cache to avoid longer processing times compiling and vectorizing the input contracts.
+Use the cache to avoid long processing times to compile and vectorize the input contracts.

-To find similar functions to the `sendCoin` in `MetaCoin` (compiled with `solc-0.4.25`), we execute:
+Here's an example that finds functions similar to `sendCoin` in `MetaCoin` (compiled with `solc-0.4.25`).
+Searching for similar functions in more than 800,000 functions takes only 20 seconds.

 ```
 $ slither-simil test etherscan_verified_contracts.bin --filename MetaCoin.sol --fname MetaCoin.sendCoin --input cache.npz --ntop 25 --solc solc-0.4.25